srobo/runbook/docs/kit/logistics/transport/packaging.md

 ### Instruction Notes

-1. Check all parts are present (use list provided and notify the local teams coordinator of any missing items).
+1. Check all parts are present (use list provided and notify Student Robotics of any missing items).
 2. Place parts into jiffy bags (do not seal unless specified):
    1. Large white **\[photo of four bags with the parts in front\]:**
       1. 1x tablet